RichBurman/highlands_project5/README.md

         - An image from the walking package to draw the user in.
 When the user hovers over the image, the image enlargens to draw the user in.
         - A description of the package
         - A difficuly rating for the package
-        - The price of the package
+        - The price of the package (Before any discount applied)

     ![Package List](https://res.cloudinary.com/dbagkfamv/image/upload/v1700344145/packages_list_di1tvj.png)